interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 Requests to settle or requests to credit incoming settlements MUST include an idempotency key, or globally unique string, within an `Idempotency-Key: <key>` header.
 To avoid collisions, this key MUST be derived from a cryptographically secure source of randomness.

-### Recommended retry behavior
+### Retry behavior

+This retry behavior ensures the client and server are eventually consistent and never perform any unsafe balance rollbacks that could result in lost funds or double payments.

-If the client receives no response, it MUST retry the request with the same idempotency key.
+If the client receives no response, an HTTP 5xx error, or an HTTP 409 Conflict error, the client MUST retry the request with the same idempotency key.
+If the response is a client error, such as another HTTP 4xx error, the client MUST rollback the balance update and NOT perform any subsequent retries.

-To prevent overwhelming the server, the client SHOULD exponentially backoff each retry attempt and add random "jitter" to vary the retry interval.
-After several failed attempts, the client MUST rollback any side effects it performed, such as [refunding balances](#double-entry-bookkeeping).
+To prevent overwhelming the server, the client SHOULD exponentially backoff after each failed retry attempt and add random "jitter" to vary the retry interval.
+The maximum retry interval MUST be no greater than 1 hour.
+Clients also MUST retry indefinitely until they have received an acknowledgement from the server that the request was processed or failed.

 ### Handling idempotent requests